geo-desic/first-shape-js/README.md

 ---------------------------

-The two games currently included in this project are small enough that the exact score could be determined for every unique board position.
+The games currently included in this project are small enough that the exact score could be determined for every unique board state.
 However, note that for boards even slightly larger then these this would not be feasible and a heuristic approach would likely be required.
 This is because the number of unique board states increases significantly with the board size.
 The counts below do not take into account any type of board symmetry.

 Game | Unique Board States
 ---- | -------------------